oracle-livelabs/database-maa/zdm-physical-offline/zdm-host-provision/zdm-host-provision.md

    Unzip the ZDM software under /tmp directory.

-   notedown the path of unzipped folder.
+   Notedown the path of unzipped folder.
 It will be /tmp/zdm21.3 for ZDM 21.3

 9. Install ZDM software.